ProteinsWebTeam/interpro7-api/deploy_tools/README.md

         ```

 5. Create a local configuration file in `config/interpro.local.yml`.
-    In this fil you can overwite any of the settings included in the read-only file `config/interpro.yml`.
+    In this file you can overwite any of the settings included in the read-only file `config/interpro.yml`.
     Below is an example of the local config that will run in debug mode using the test DB with SQLite, a local instance of elasticsearch without redis:
     ```yaml
     use_test_db: true